 1. Dry roast chana dal and urad dal till golden and aromatic.
 You can also use peanuts instead of dal.
 This is the latest variation of the tomato chutney we have been loving at home.
 Next add cumin to the hot pan & toss for a while.
 Set aside to cool.
 I generally do the roasting of dals and cumin in large quantity and use whenever needed.

 3. Fry onions and garlic as well for about 3 to 5 minutes until the raw smell of onions goes away.
 You can also brown the onions lightly.
+Some people like to add garlic directly to the blender for the flavor.

 4. Add tomatoes, sprinkle salt and turmeric.
 Fry until mushy.